youbolan/AzureProgrammerTest/AzureFunction/AzureFunctionTestDescription.md

-# Azure Functions App Test Description
+# Azure Functions App Test Instruction

 This test usually takes one to two hours to finish if you have the experience.